 While you can create a garland for any season in your home, I wanted to make a version that brought in the colors of the holiday season, with deep reds and lots of green.
 I also choose foliage and materials that would last for a long time in my home.
 Because I wasn't going to preserve my garland bundles with little pipettes filled with water, I looked for greens that would dry nicely, keep their color and scent and wouldn't disintegrate quickly.

-4. Create the garland.
-Make another grouping of greenery stems and wrap it to the twine using the wire, a little lower down that the first bunch.
+Make another grouping of greenery stems and wrap it to the twine using the wire, a little lower down than the first bunch.
 Continue in this way until your garland has reached the desired length.
 Remember to clip the ends of your stems and continue to prune as you see fit to help the bundle ends to all reach the same length.

-5. Dress the garland.
 Adding flowers and other natural elements will provide the finishing touches to your beautiful garland.
-Intersperse red berries into your bundles to match the holiday season color palette, as well as other items such as red apples and pine cones.
+Intersperse red berries into your bundles to match the holiday season color palette, as well as other items such as red apples and pinecones.
 Place the garland wherever is best in your home – on a mantle as I did or through the center of your dining room table or a stairway railing to display.